 In this post I will continue to discuss the framework of the ICF.
-However, hoping not to confuse things, I’ve added this separate post to clarify that I use the NDTA interpretation of the ICF -which is called the NDTA Enablement Model.
+However, hoping not to confuse things, today I am going to briefly talk about NDTA interpretation of the ICF -which is called the NDTA Enablement Model.
 This model adds one category: POSTURE, ALIGNMENT AND MOVEMENT.
-This section answers the question of how a child moves.
+This answers the question of how a child moves.
 If you are passionate about alignment and quality of movement, you are going to love thinking about what to put into this section.